What is detoxing?

 – Heart seizures.

-What does the process of detoxing at a rehab centre include?
+What does the process of detoxing at a rehab hospital include?

-When provided by a rehabilitation or detox treatment centre, detoxing is a somewhat straightforward process that provides life-saving and life-changing results.
+When provided by a rehabilitation or detox treatment hospital, detoxing is a somewhat straightforward process that provides life-saving and life-changing results.

 Detoxification programmes provided here at Nova Recovery are bespoke to an individual’s needs.
 In order to provide tailored treatment, our medical professionals perform health evaluations to determine the severity of an addiction, medical conditions that are present and any physical and psychological implications.